-In this example, the low-level value is a List[String], as a given query parameter can be absent, have a single or many values.
-The high-level value is an Int.
-The codec will verify that there's a single query parameter with the given name, and parse it as an int.
+In this example, the codec will verify that there's a single query parameter with the given name, and parse it as an integer.
 If any of this fails, a failure will be reported.

 In a server setting, if the value cannot be parsed as an int, a decoding failure is reported, and the endpoint won't match the request, or a 400 Bad Request response is returned (depending on configuration).